fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 subject.
 7. Claims of Infringement.
-If Recipient learns of any third party claim that any disposition of Covered Code and/or functionality wholly or partially infringes the third party's intellectual property rights, Recipi ent will promptly notify SGI of such claim.
+If Recipient learns of any third party claim that any disposition of Covered Code and/or functionality wholly or partially infringes the third party's intellectual property rights, Recipient will promptly notify SGI of such claim.
 8. Versions of the License.
 SGI may publish revised and/or new versions of the License from time to time, each with a distinguishing version number.